Cultural norms, traditions and values. Cultural traditions, values, norms

 Cultural values

-Values - these are the ideas inherent in a particular culture about what should be strived for.
+Values - these are ideas inherent in a particular culture about what one should strive for.
 Success, holiness, wealth, freedom, fame, love are all examples of values.
-Values - these are spiritual guidelines that set the general strategy of the individual's behavior in society.
+Values – these are spiritual guidelines that set the general strategy of an individual’s behavior in society.

-Values have a pronounced cultural specificity: what is valuable for one society may not be a value in another.
+Values have pronounced cultural specificity: what is valuable for one society may not be valuable in another.
 Thus, the hallmark of Western European cultures is the recognition of the value of individual freedom.
 But in most non-Western cultures there was no such value, and the idea of the need for individual freedom developed as a result of Western cultural influence.

 Cultural specificity can manifest itself in the peculiarities of the hierarchy of values inherent in a particular society.
-Thus, the value of life is an example of a universal value.
-There is no culture that denies life and strives for death.
-However, the value of life does not occupy the same position in the hierarchy of values in all cultures.
-For the ancient Greek, gaining a good reputation meant more than saving a life.
-For the Indian yogi, life is an illusion, a painful dream from which one must wake up.
-For a Christian ascetic, monk or layperson earthly life- only a prologue to eternal life in the Kingdom of God and has no independent value.
+Thus, the value of life is an example of universal value.
+There is not a single culture that denies life and strives for death.
+However, not all cultures have the same position in the value hierarchy.
+For the ancient Greek, gaining good fame meant more than saving his life.
+For an Indian yogi, life is an illusion, a painful dream from which you need to wake up.
+For a Christian ascetic, monk or layperson earthly life- only a prologue to eternal life in the Kingdom of God has no independent value.

 Our values seem obvious and natural to us.
-In order to force a person to accept new values, he must not only be "convinced", he must be "converted to his faith", even if it is not actually about religion.
+To force a person to accept new values, he must not only be “convinced,” he must be “converted,” even if we are not talking about religion itself.

 In Russian cultural studies, until recently, values were traditionally divided into material And spiritual.
-Under material values real products are understood human labor(buildings, clothing, furniture, tools, etc.), spiritual values appear as beliefs shared by society or groups of people about the goals to be strived for in life (for example, moral values).
+Under material assets refers to material products human labor(buildings, clothing, furniture, tools, etc.), spiritual values appear as beliefs shared by society or groups of people regarding the goals to be strived for in life (for example, moral values).

-At present, culturologists give more developed classifications of values.
-There are such types of values as:
+Currently, cultural scientists provide more developed classifications of values.
+The following types of values are distinguished:

 vital(life, health, safety, welfare, etc.);